What is GC content?

 How does our GC content calculator work?

-The calculator automatically identifies sequences as DNA, RNA, or Unknown based on nucleotide content:
+The calculator identifies each sequence as DNA, RNA, or Unknown based on nucleotide content:

 Input sequences are cleaned before analysis.
 Whitespace, numbers, and newlines are removed.
-Ambiguous nucleotides (N) are excluded from calculations, and invalid characters are counted separately with a warning.
+Ambiguous bases (N and other IUPAC degenerate codes such as R, Y, S, W) are excluded from both the numerator and denominator of every percentage, so GC% and AT% always sum to 100%.
+Characters that are not valid nucleotide codes are counted separately and reported in a warning.

 Understanding the results

-The calculator provides comprehensive nucleotide statistics for each sequence:
+The calculator provides nucleotide statistics for each sequence and a combined total:

 | Metric | Description |